25 Thanksgiving Games For Bored Kids & Active Adults

 Be sure to leave a big opening in the center!

-Then, you’ll shape sheets of white tissue paper so that they look like lightbulbs with long tails.
+Then, you’ll shape sheets of white tissue paper to look like lightbulbs with long tails.

 Tape the white pieces to the twisted ends of the brown paper bag so it looks like a cooked turkey with its legs in the air.